TechnitiumSoftware/DnsServer/README.md

 - Installs in just a minute and works out-of-the-box with zero configuration.
 - Block ads & malware using one or more block list URLs.
 - High performance DNS server based on async IO that can serve millions of requests per minute even on a commodity desktop PC hardware (load tested on Intel i7-8700 CPU with more than 100,000 request/second over Gigabit Ethernet).
-- Self host [DNS-over-TLS](https://www.rfc-editor.org/rfc/rfc7858.html), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.html), and [DNS-over-QUIC](https://www.ietf.org/rfc/rfc9250.html) DNS service on your network.
+- Self host [DNS-over-TLS](https://www.rfc-editor.org/rfc/rfc7858.html), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.html), and [DNS-over-QUIC](https://www.ietf.org/rfc/rfc9250.html) DNS services on your network.
+- DNS-over-HTTPS implementation supports HTTP/1.1, HTTP/2, and HTTP/3 transport protocols.
-- Use public DNS resolvers like Cloudflare, Google, Quad9, & AdGuard with [DNS-over-TLS](https://www.rfc-editor.org/rfc/rfc7858.html), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.html), or [DNS-over-QUIC](https://www.ietf.org/rfc/rfc9250.html) protocols as forwarders.
+- Use public DNS resolvers like Cloudflare, Google, Quad9, and AdGuard with [DNS-over-TLS](https://www.rfc-editor.org/rfc/rfc7858.html), [DNS-over-HTTPS](https://www.rfc-editor.org/rfc/rfc8484.html), or [DNS-over-QUIC](https://www.ietf.org/rfc/rfc9250.html) protocols as forwarders.
 - Advanced caching with features like serve stale, prefetching and auto prefetching.
 - Supports working as an authoritative as well as a recursive DNS server.
 - DNSSEC validation support with RSA & ECDSA algorithms for recursive resolver, forwarders, and conditional forwarders with NSEC and NSEC3 support.